joshmorgan1000/libharmonics/docs/Accelerators.md

 auto kernels = harmonics::compile_cycle_kernels(graph, policy);
 ```

-When Vulkan support is enabled, compiled shaders are also written to disk.
+When Vulkan or CUDA support is enabled, compiled shaders are also written to disk.
 The
 files reside under `shader_cache/` by default and the directory can be changed
 via the `HARMONICS_SHADER_CACHE` environment variable.
 Clearing the in-memory
 map or deleting these files forces shaders to be recompiled.